Prescott TD pass lifts Cowboys to 35-29 OT win over Pats | Times Leader

 The Cowboys led 17-14 entering the fourth quarter, and that’s when the fun began.
 The teams traded five scores in the period, three in the final 2 1/2 minutes.

+“We went toe-to-toe with them for 60 minutes,” Belichick said.
+“They just made a few more plays than we did.”

-Prescott finished 35 of 51 for 445 yards, three touchdowns and an interception, but he suffered a calf strain on the game’s final play and will be evaluated Monday.
+Prescott, whose calf injury will be evaluated further on Monday, finished 35 of 51 for 445 yards, three touchdowns and an interception.
 Lamb had nine catches for 149 yards and two scores.

 Jones finished 15 of 21 for 229 yards, two touchdowns and that critical interception, and Damien Harris rushed 18 times for 101 yards and a score.